eve-esa/evalkit/docs/getting_started.md

-# Getting Started with eve-evalkit
+# Getting Started with Eve-evalkit

-eve-evalkit is built on top of the [EleutherAI Language Model Evaluation Harness](https://github.com/EleutherAI/lm-evaluation-harness), which means it supports **all tasks available in the lm-evaluation-harness** in addition to the custom Earth Observation tasks.
+Eve-evalkit is built on top of the [EleutherAI Language Model Evaluation Harness](https://github.com/EleutherAI/lm-evaluation-harness), which means it supports **all tasks available in the lm-evaluation-harness** in addition to the custom Earth Observation tasks.

 ## Quick Start